 Can you receive workers’ compensation for occupational lung diseases?

 The Maryland workers’ compensation program includes temporary partial disability benefits, medical/hospitalization benefits, vocational rehabilitation benefits and death benefits for workers who lose their lives in workplace accidents.
 Workers may be diagnosed with occupational lung disease such as:

 If the cause of the disease arose in the course of employment, you may qualify for workers’ compensation benefits.

 If you should encounter a dispute with your employer’s insurer or with the Maryland Workers’ Compensation Commission, our lawyers are here to represent you.

-Plaxen & Adler, P.A. is proud to represent workers who have been injured on the job.
+Plaxen Adler Muncy, P.A. is proud to represent workers who have been injured on the job.
 If you sustained injuries in a work-related accident, we invite you to call our Maryland workers’ comp attorneys at 410-730-7737 or fill out our contact form.
 We offer free initial consultations and a flexible appointment schedule.